oli799/multimath/README.md

 # Multimath 🤓

-Simple multiplayer math game written JS with socket.io
+Simple multiplayer math game written in JavaScript with socket.io

 ## Try it: